0wenDevelops/Retrowave-Cheat-Menu/README.md

 ---

-## 📥 Download
+## 📥 Download & Source Code

 Download the latest compiled `.dll` from the **Releases** page.

-Do not download this mod from random reuploads or third-party sites.
+Each release includes a `sourcecode.zip` file containing the matching source code for that version.

 ---